fruit/sfDoctrineTablePlugin/README.markdown

     git pull origin master
     cd ../..

-# 4. <a id="uninstall">Uninstallation</a>
+# 4. <a id="uninstall">Uninstall</a>

-  Unusual uninstallation process!
+  Unusual uninstall process!
 First of all you should rollback your base table class inheritance and remove generated base table classes for models.
 All that you can make by executing: